 Washington State Government

-A few examples of HR positions with the Washington State Government include:
+A few examples of HR positions with the Washington State Government include (Shown for illustrative purposes only):

-Human Resource Consultant 1 – Professionals applying for this position should hold a bachelor’s degree in business, human resources, social or organizational behavior, or a related field.
+Human Resource Consultant 1 – Anyone applying for this position should hold a bachelor’s degree in business, human resources, social or organizational behavior, or a related field.

 These are first-level professionals who work under supervision and are assigned to one or more areas, such as classification, compensation, benefits, recruitment, affirmative action, and more.

-These professionals work under less direction, and perform HR functions independently.
+These individuals work under less direction than first-levels, and perform HR functions independently.

 Human Resource Consultant 3 — This tertiary level position requires applicants to hold a bachelor’s degree in business, human resources, organizational behavior science, or another field, plus two year of professional HR experience.
 (Equivalent education/experience will be acceptable.)